Boy, 2011 - Klara Kristalova

 About Klara Kristalova

-Working primarily in ceramic, the artist Klara Kristalova brings to life characters that seem to have emerged from the fabric of fairytales and mythology—a ...Read More
+Working primarily in ceramics, the artist Klara Kristalova brings to life characters that seem to have emerged from the fabric of fairytales and mythology—a ...Read More

 This work is final sale and not eligible for return.